edkashinsky/reaper-reableton-scripts/README.md

 1. **Automatically adjust grid to zoom**.
 When you change zoom level, grid adjusts to it.
 2. **Automatically limit zoom to size of project**.
 Max zoom level limits by the farthest item in the project.
 3. **Automatically focus to MIDI editor when you click on an item**.
 When you single click on item, you see only one MIDI editor and focus on this particular item.
 4. **Automatically highlight buttons**.
 This option highlights toolbar buttons in real-time.
+This applies to scripts: 'ek_Toggle preserve pitch for selected items', 'ek_Toggle trim mode for selected trackes', 'ek_Toggle monitoring fx plugin'
-5. **Monitoring the plugin status on monitoring FX-chain**.
+5. **Check plugin status on monitoring FX**.
 If you use spectrum correction plugins (such as Realphones, Sonarworks Reference 4, SoundID Reference and etc.) on Monitoring FX when using headphones, you can always see if the plugin is enabled.
+For using it, add script 'ek_Toggle monitoring fx plugin' to your toolbar and this button will be highlighted automatically when the plugin on monitoring FX is enabled.
 6. **Different sample rate for recording**.
 This option useful for sound designers, who usually uses 48kHz and forget to increase the sampling rate before recording to get better recording quality.
+7. **Automatic limit timestamp backup files**.
+Useful, if you want to keep only last limited amount of backup files.
-7. **Dark mode theme**.
+8. **Dark mode theme**.
 If you want to turn on special dark theme in night hours, you can use this feature
-8. **Automatic limit timestamp backup files**.
-Useful, if you want to keep only last limited amount of backup files.
+9. **Additional global startup action**.
+If you have your own action on startup, you can specified command Id and it will be executed on startup.

 For installation:
 1. Install 'ek_Global startup action' script via **Extensions** -> **ReaPack** -> **Browse Packages**